LVLMs and Humans Ground Differently in Referential Communication: Prompts for AI Director and AI Matcher

 \section{Prompts for AI Director and AI Matcher}

-We lay out the full prompts for both the director and matcher roles.
-To start, both roles get the same task instructions that humans get, shown in Figure~\ref{fig:task}.
+Next we lay out the full prompts for both the director and matcher roles.
+To start, both roles received the same task instructions that humans did, shown in Figure~\ref{fig:task}.
 For the director, the base system prompt is shown in Figure~\ref{fig:director-base}, and the pragmatically informed system message as well as scaffolding/structured output is shown in Figure~\ref{fig:director-pragmatic}.
 For the matcher, the base system prompt is shown in Figure~\ref{fig:matcher-base}.
-The matcher also has a sequence state system message to accurately keep track of its currently selected sequence, shown in Figure~\ref{fig:matcher-sequence}.
+The matcher also received a sequence state system message to accurately keep track of its currently selected sequence, shown in Figure~\ref{fig:matcher-sequence}.
 The pragmatic system prompt and scaffolding for the matcher are shown in Figure~\ref{fig:matcher-pragmatic} and Figure~\ref{fig:matcher-scaffolding}, respectively.